sandyjernigan/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+> Both Class/Stateful and Functional/Presentational components are flexable and can be called when needed.
+A Functional/Presentational is used to display components.
+A Class/Stateful also displays components, as well class/stateful components can call functions/events to modifiy the state of the component.
+While a Functional/Presentational is dynamic it requires a Class/Stateful compnent to actually change the state of the displayed final application.

 1. Describe state.

 1. Describe props.